ndewakar/ndewakar/README.md

 ## About me! 😄
 Some of my passions include:
 - Learning 🧑‍💻 (Skills, Technologies, Best Practices, Life Hacks!)
-- Meeting new People (Everyone has a story thats unique!)
+- Meeting People 🤝 (Everyone has a story thats unique!)
 - Reading 📖 (Love historical fiction, learning from the past)
 - Gaming 🎮 (Currently love playing Apex Legends!)
 - Sports 🏈 ⚾ ⚽ (Really have gotten in baseball in the last few years (Love the stats involved))